 (excluding accidental or incidental causes) and up to 12 months following the termination of pregnancy,

 per 100,000 live births.
-This is a 2019 estimate.
+This is a 2020 5-year estimate. **Note: Data for Rhode Island is not available for this year

 This data is only available on the state and national level.